casnofiydevFE2/fastmenuloader/README.md

 # fastmenuloader
 cmpack menu fast load

-# what fml?
+# fml(fastmenuloader)?
 Conveniently load the cmpack (client) menu.

 # How to use?
 Control map in progress

-# Supported apps and devices
+# Supported apps and devices and Minecraft version
 app:pojavLauncher

 OS:Android/iOS (I've never used an iPhone)

+Minecraft version:1.8.8(suggestion)